cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Both `barman-cloud-wal-restore` and `barman-cloud-backup` are distributed in the application container image under GNU GPL 3 terms.

-Object store backups are taken while PostgreSQL is up and running (hot backups).
-Volume Snapshot backups are currently taken after PostgreSQL has been shut down (cold backups).
-This will change in the future with support for online Volume Snapshot backups.
+Object store backups and Volume Snapshot backups are taken while PostgreSQL is up and running (hot backups).
+Volume snapshots also support taking consistent database snapshots with cold backups.

 ### Backups from a standby